Merton Bank Primary School

 PE

-This term (Spring 1 ) we have PE every Wednesday and Friday– please ensure that your child attends school on these days in their PE kit.
+This term (Autumn1 ) we have PE every Friday– please ensure that your child attends school on these days in their PE kit.
 On these days children must wear the following PE uniform: white polo shirt/ t-shirt, black shorts and trainers/pumps.
 We expect high standards of PE kits, please contact a staff member if you require any support.

 Homework